asjad99/Foundational-CS/README.md

 Also see: https://www.opencasestudies.org

+### Books:

+- See book by skienna
+- see books by jhon hopkin's jeef leak

 #### Topics to know for interview:

 Data Science Handbook
 Cheetsheet 1.0:
 Cheetsheet 2.0:
 Machine Learning:

 ----------------------------------
 Beautiful data